m4reko/katacoda-scenarios/automatic-frontend-testing/step2.md

 # Web driver
 A web driver allows you to use your browser with code.
 This tool lets us create the automatic testing in Chrome.

 ## Download WebDriver
 Get the driver

 `wget https://chromedriver.storage.googleapis.com/89.0.4389.23/chromedriver_linux64.zip`{{execute}}

-Unzup the file
+Unzip the file

 `unzip chromedriver_linux64.zip`{{execute}}

 # Selenium
 Lastly, we need the framework for controlling the web driver.
 We will use `python` as our language, which has an implementation of Selenium.

 ## Install Selenium
 Install Selenium with `pip`

 `pip install selenium`{{execute}}